Author: Erwan Vautier <erwan.vautier@gmail.com>

 -------------------

-Compute GW with a scalable stochastic method with any loss function
+Compute GW with scalable stochastic methods with any loss function

 def loss(x, y):